schneyra/martinschneiderme-11ty/website/articles/04-going-dark-switching-color-modes-on-my-website/index.md

 ## Preparing My CSS

 The easiest way to change colors on a website is certainly via <em><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">CSS custom properties</a></em>.
 Since I am by no means a designer, so I like to store all colors of my CSS in variables because I'm changing them back and forth all the time.
 While I only used SCSS-variables in the past, this time I've been using custom properties while developing this site from the beginning.
-So I didn't have to change much in the existing code: I mainly set a <code>@media (prefers-color-scheme: dark)</code> and began changing colors.
+So I didn't have to change much in the existing code: I mainly set a `@media (prefers-color-scheme: dark)` and began changing colors.

 ## Switching Modes With a Button

-My first plan was to manually switch the color mode by setting a variable on the <code>body</code>-Element.
+My first plan was to manually switch the color mode by setting a variable on the `body`-Element.
 So I started by adding a little file named <em>ColorModeToggle.svelte</em> to my repository and started coding.
 While I was discussing my plan with my frontend-friends they reminded me of the tutorial <em><a href="https://hankchizljaw.com/wrote/create-a-user-controlled-dark-or-light-mode/">Create a user controlled dark or light mode</a></em> by Andy Bell.
 Luckily that covers everything I've thought of, so was able to follow it mostly.

 The basic idea, as it is detailed described by Andy Bell, is to let the browser automatically switch to the preferred version of the site - but also let the user decide otherwise.